ScriptPup/ClassSchedule/README.md

 * GUI improvmenets
   * Add condition to change text color to black if background is light?
   * Highlight over-time modules in red?
+  * When renaming module or entry, auto-fill input with current name
 * Module details
   * Add ability to add notes to module (make module expandable)
   * Ability to add file-links within notes